top of page

 According to a resource from the U.S. Department of Health and Human Services (HHS), obtaining legally effective informed consent requires 3 key things from law-abiding physicians:

-It’s safe to say there are numerous reasons why VCUGs are still considered to be the “gold standard” diagnostic test for vesicoureteral reflux (VUR) in children—even decades after VCUG patients were used as proxies in child sexual abuse studies.
-Even so, one tends to stand out from the rest: profits > people.
+It’s safe to say there are numerous reasons why VCUG is still considered the “gold standard” diagnostic test for VUR in children, even decades after VCUG patients were used as proxies in child sexual abuse studies.
+One stands out among the rest: profits over people.

 "The VCUG is an invasive procedure that is uncomfortable and distressing for the pediatric patient," says one 2012 article published by the Journal of Urology.
 "We conclude that a significant number of parents are uninformed about the VCUG, which influences their expectations for the procedure.
 [It's] important to inform parents about the procedure so they have reasonable expectations.”